astronomer/docs/astro/runtime-version-lifecycle-policy.md

 Within the maintenance window of each Astro Runtime version, the following is true:

-- A set of Docker images corresponding to that version are available for download via [Quay.io](https://quay.io/repository/astronomer/astro-runtime?tab=tags) and PyPi.
+- A set of Docker images corresponding to that version are available for download on [Quay.io](https://quay.io/repository/astronomer/astro-runtime?tab=tags) and PyPi.
 - Astronomer will regularly publish bug or security fixes identified as high priority.
-- The Astronomer Support team will offer support for paying customers running a supported version of Runtime via the [Astronomer Support Portal](https://support.astronomer.io).
+- The Astronomer Support team will offer support for paying customers running a supported version of Runtime on the [Astronomer Support Portal](https://support.astronomer.io).
-- A user can create a new Deployment via the Cloud UI, API, or Astro CLI with any supported `major.minor` version pair of Runtime.
+- A user can create a new Deployment using the Cloud UI, API, or Astro CLI with any supported `major.minor` version pair of Runtime.
 For new Deployments, the Cloud UI assumes the latest patch.

 When the maintenance window for a given version of Runtime ends, the following is true: